Read me completely before logging-in players!

 IF you have a city world set, players can still use /cityregion to visit the city (but ONLY if they're standing next to their HOME region post), and /homeregion to get back home again (ONLY if they're in the city).
 Use the "maxDistanceFromSpawnToUseHomeRegion" variable to set how close to the spawn players must be to use /homeregion.
+If you set it less than 1, then they can use those commands anywhere in the city world.
 If you don't have a city or don't want those teleportation commands to work at all, just leave your CityWorldName option (see below) blank.

 Specifies the name of the world where players will be sent when they use /SpawnRegion or /CityRegion (they land at the world's spawn point).
 This should be set to match the name of the world where administrators have built a city or added important specialized builds like shops, portal rooms, and self-refilling food chests.
 This can be set the same as the managed world, if you have a city there.
 If left blank or set to a world which doesn't exist, those teleportation commands will be disabled.
 Use "MaxDistanceFromSpawnToUseHomeRegion" to set how far away (in blocks) a player can be from the spawn to use /homeregion to teleport back "home" (recommendation - set to the approximate radius of your city so they can teleport out from anywhere within the city's walls).

 This is the name of the world where PopulationDensity will place region posts based on resource scans.
 If you use this on an existing world, be careful because there's no way to move the posts... they just appear every 400 blocks, so they might land on top of somebody's house.
 In that case, some worldedit to move the player home, or some player compensation may be in order.